dbeley/FIP_lastfm_mirror/README.md

-# FIP_lastfm_mirror
+# FIP_mirror

-Scripts mirroring the FIP webradios on several lastfm accounts.
+Scripts mirroring the FIP webradios on lastfm, twitter and mastodon.

 Since the FIP redesign, the http://www.fipradio.fr/livemeta links don't seem to be available anymore.